parnika-mukherjee/parnika-mukherjee.github.io/charite-infectious-diseases-pipelines/ENA-raw-read-submission.md

 ## 📤 Uploading data to ENA Webin Submissions Portal

 1. Register user on [`Webin Submissions Portal`](https://www.ebi.ac.uk/ena/submit/webin/accountInfo).
 Center name example: MDC/BIH Genomics Facility

 2. Register study on the test service.
 Release date can be pushed back or forward.
 Abstract and description can be added later

 3. After this, study acession will become available in Studies Report.
-It starts with "PRJEB".
-Save it for later use (3 lines on top left part of the screen opens the dashboard for navigation)
+Save it for later use

+   (3 lines on top left part of the screen opens the dashboard for navigation)

 4. Register samples -> Download spreadsheet.
 For human or mouse RNA-seq data, choose "Other checklists".
 Next, for human/mouse data, choose default checklist.
 Fill up ([`see here for help`](./ENA-metadata-collection.md)), go back to "Register samples" on dashboard and select Upload.
 Save assigned sample accession IDs from "Samples Report" for the read files checklist.
 For environmental and organismal (host-associated) samples, check resource 2.

 5. To fill out the read files checklist, we can follow Step 4 in resource 2.

    a.
 We first generate md5sum check to verify read file integrity after upload.
 In the folder with the read files, run in terminal:

       `for f in *fastq.gz; do md5 $f | awk '{ gsub(/\(|\)/,""); print $1"\t" $2 }'; done > md5sums.tsv`